Last updated: ET

 Exit visa: Required

-Foreign visitors must leave the Russian Federation once the visa validity period has ended.
-To extend a visa, a foreign national must arrange with the territorial units of the migration service authorities prior to the validity end date to commence the extension process.
+Foreign visitors must leave Russia once the visa validity period has ended.
+To extend a visa, a foreign national must arrange with the territorial units of the migration service authorities prior to the validity end date to start the extension process.

 It is best if you book your travel through a travel agency, which will submit a tourist visa application on your behalf.
 Canadian travel agents work with Russian travel agencies or companies, which act as sponsors for tourist visas.